How to rewrite "malloc" from scratch ? (with C)

 Let me explain it :

-.
+Now, we have sbrk().
 According to its documentation :

-change the location of the program break, which defines the end of the process's data segment (i.e., the program break is the first location after the end of the uninitialized data segment).
+brk() and sbrk() change the location of the program break, which defines the end of the process's data segment (i.e., the program break is the first location after the end of the uninitialized data segment).
 Increasing the program break has the effect of allocating memory to the process; decreasing the break deallocates memory.
 Source : manpages.ubuntu.com

 We are also checking if the request was accepted and then we return a pointer on the allocated block.

-Do you see the problem here ?
+Do you see the problem here?
 When we allocate an object, we want to free it after.
-But how can we know which memory block was allocated to free it ?
-Let's solve that problem.
+But how can we know which memory block was allocated to free it?

 Memory blocks

-: The meta-information of a memory block.
-It's true, the size in memory for each allocation will be increased but that's not so terrible, no worries.
+For each allocation, we will save the information of that block to a structure called BlockMeta : the meta-information of a memory block.
+It's true, the size in memory for each allocation will be increased but it's not so terrible, no worries.

 Create your own from this scheme :